 Da Hong Pao can be one of the most expensive teas in the world.
 The highest quality tea leaves are harvested from the original tea bushes, which are estimated to be over 1,000 years old.
 Da Hong Pao can cost upwards of $1,000,000 for just 1 kilogram.
 If money isn't an option, the highest quality Da Hong Pao oolong is considered the gold standard for serious tea lovers with deep pockets.

 High Mountain oolong teas consist of a variety of different oolongs grown at the highest elevations in Taiwan.
+They are typically seasonal teas due to their production timeline.
 High Mountain oolongs include Alishan, Wu She, and Yu Shan.
 These oolongs are grown at altitudes higher than 3,300 feet and tend to grow more slowly than other oolongs.

 High Mountain oolong teas are harvested by hand twice per year.
 The leaves harvested in October are known as winter Gaoshan and the leaves plucked in June are known as spring Gaoshan.
 The leaves are spread out on a large tarp to dry before undergoing oxidation.
 As the leaves dry, they develop aromas of rose, jasmine, and geranium.